urgent-challenge/urgent2026/_pages/track1.md

 ## Datasets

+### 🆕 [Nov.
+3 Update] Blind Test for Leaderboard Now Available
+The blind test set is now available at [urgent26_track1_blind_test](https://huggingface.co/datasets/urgent-challenge/urgent2026_leaderboard/resolve/main/track1/blind_noisy.zip).

+- Please refer to the [submission guide](#submission) and upload your enhanced speech results to the leaderboard for blind test evaluation (opens after Nov.
+4).

+- The blind test set contains **360 simulated samples** and **480 real-world samples** collected from public sources.

+- It includes **four previously unseen** languages beyond those used in the training data.

+> ⚠️ Note: The [blind test ranking](#ranking) follows a **two-stage evaluation**.
+The top-6 systems from `stage 1` (objective metrics) will advance to `stage 2` for subjective testing.
+POLQA scores are **not computed in real time** and are therefore excluded from regular leaderboard updates.
+However, POLQA **will be incorporated** into the final `stage 1` ranking for the top-6 systems.
+As a result, the **final leaderboard** (should be published separately after `stage 1`) may differ from the real-time leaderboard shown during submission.

+### Non-Blind Test for Leaderboard

 > Notice: ⚠️ A [simulation-related Issue](https://github.com/urgent-challenge/urgent2026_challenge_track1?tab=readme-ov-file#updates) has been corrected in the baseline code.
 It is recommended that you pull the latest code from the [baseline repository](https://github.com/urgent-challenge/urgent2026_challenge_track1) to ensure proper dynamic simulation behavior.
 Some noisy files contain complete silence due to this bug in the earlier simulation version.
 However, the **official validation** set that we release remains unchanged to preserve leaderboard consistency.
 The **official validation** is for dry-run use only and does not affect final ranking.

-### 🆕 [New Update] Non-Blind Test for Leaderboard Now Available

-The non-blind test is now available at [urgent26_track1_nonblind_test](https://huggingface.co/datasets/urgent-challenge/urgent2026_leaderboard/resolve/main/track1/nonblind_test_noisy.zip)
+The non-blind test is available at [urgent26_track1_nonblind_test](https://huggingface.co/datasets/urgent-challenge/urgent2026_leaderboard/resolve/main/track1/nonblind_test_noisy.zip)

 - Check the [submission guide](#submission), and submit the enhanced speech to the [leaderboard](https://urgent-challenge.com/competitions/15#participate) for the non-blind test (opens after Oct.
 14).
 - The non-blind test was simulated in the same way as the official validation set, but it includes a richer variety of speeches.